markxroberts/docker2mqtt/README.md

 # docker2mqtt - Deliver docker status information over MQTT and enables basic control of containers.

 This program uses `docker events` to watch for changes in your docker containers, and delivers current status to MQTT.
 It will also publish Home Assistant MQTT Discovery messages so that sensors and switches automatically show up in Home Assistant.
-Switch events are publsihed via `docker start` and `docker stop`.
+Switch events are published via `docker start` and `docker stop`.

 It is based entirely on skullydazed/docker2mqtt who wrote the original code.
 I have adapted for my purposes.